satzbeleg/evidence-deploy/README.md

 # EVIDENCE project - Deploy Container

+## Purpose
-This repository integrates the WebApp, REST API and databases as git submodules, and builds all required Docker containers to deploy the EVDIENCE WebApp with its backend.
+This repository integrates the [Web App](https://github.com/satzbeleg/evidence-app), [REST API](https://github.com/satzbeleg/evidence-restapi) and [databases](https://github.com/satzbeleg/evidence-database) as git submodules, and builds all required Docker containers to deploy the EVDIENCE WebApp with its backend.